 Whenever any grievance set forth in the grievance has not been entertained by the President in whole or in part on the ground that such grievance or part thereof was not within his/her jurisdiction as prescribed in Step 2, then the arbitrator shall have no authority or jurisdiction to arbitrate such grievance or part thereof but shall be conclusively bound by the determination of the President of the question of his/her jurisdiction; provided, however, that nothing contained herein shall be deemed to abridge the power of the arbitrator to determine whether such determination shall have been arbitrary or capricious.
 Whenever the arbitrator shall have determined that such determination was arbitrary or capricious, the arbitrator shall remand such grievance or part thereof to the President, and he/she shall, within twenty-one (21) days of the date of such remand, make such new determination of his/her jurisdiction to consider such grievance or part thereof as, subject to the terms of this Agreement, he/she shall deem proper.
 Whenever the President shall have newly determined that he/she has jurisdiction to entertain such grievance or part thereof, he/she shall do so pursuant to the provisions of Step 2 and subject to the time limits therein prescribed.

-Subject as is hereinafter provided, whenever any grievant shall have alleged, expressly or by implication of the factual allegations, that any determination or decision involving the exercise of academic judgment was, in its application to him/her, arbitrary or capricious, the arbitrator shall have the power to determine the truth or falsity of such allegation.
+Subject as is hereinafter provided, whenever any grievant shall have alleged, expressly or by implication of the factual allegations, that any determination or decision involving the exercise of academic judgment or business judgement was, in its application to him/her, arbitrary or capricious, the arbitrator shall have the power to determine the truth or falsity of such allegation.
 Whenever the arbitrator shall have determined that such allegation is true, he/she shall order that such arbitrary or capricious determination or decision shall be reconsidered, and such determination or decision shall thereafter be newly made pursuant to the procedures prescribed in this Article and subject to the time limits therein prescribed.
 Thereafter, such decision so newly made shall be subject to the provisions of this Article, including this provision; provided, however, that any grievance arising from such decision so newly made shall be initiated by filing notice thereof with the President pursuant to the provisions of Step 2 of these procedures, and the provisions of Step 1 of these procedures shall not apply to such grievance; and provided further that, anything in the provisions of Step 2 to the contrary notwithstanding, such notice shall be filed with the President within twenty-one (21) days of the date on which notice shall have been given of the decision that shall have been newly made pursuant to the provisions of this paragraph.

 Limit of the Arbitrator’s Jurisdiction